 We provide after-sales services for customers of our passenger-grade AAVs.
 For EHang 216, for example, we currently offer free installation and training programs thereafter to prepare our customers for its safe operation.
 The term of our warranty for passenger-grade AAVs is six months to three years depending on the specific parts and components.
 Within the warranty period, customers are entitled to free on-site repair and maintenance services, while costs for accessories and maintenance fees beyond the warranty will be charged separately.
-We offer paid on-site services after one year, and we charge on-site service fees.
 We also provide our customers with lifetime maintenance and operation consulting services through our website, over the telephone and via email.
 We do not provide warranties to guarantee that the AAVs will perform as expected or in accordance with published specifications or provide expected benefits.